themillhousegroup/gatsby/README.md

 Things to Note:

-  - using `com.themillhousegroup.gatsby.GatsbyHttp.gatsbyHttp` to automagically create stubby endpoints
+  - using `com.themillhousegroup.gatsby.GatsbyHttpActionBuilder.withStubby` to automagically create stubby endpoints that return `200 OK`
   - the `stubby` assertions can be used at the conclusion of the simulation, in addition to the standard `check`s during the scenario
+  - in this way, we are checking both the client experience ("they should get a `403`" ) and the server experience ("they should never see the request") in one shot

 #### Credits